 1. Normal working time means any period during which the worker is working, at the employer's disposal and carrying out his activity or duties.
 Working time shall not include breaks and rest time.

-2. An employer shall determine the duration of working time not to exceed 40 hours a week.
+2. The duration of normal working time shall not exceed 40 hours a week.

-3.In professions containing risks for human life and health, the average working time for each seven-day period, including overtime, shall not exceed 48 hours.
-The list of professions containing risks for human life and health shall be defined by the Government Resolution, after consultation with social partners.
+3. The duration of working time in enterprises with specific operating conditions requiring more than eight hours of uninterrupted production/work process must not exceed 48 hours a week.
+The Government of Georgia, after consultation with social partners, shall compile a list of industries with specific operating conditions.

 4. The duration of rest between working days (or shifts) must be at least continuous 12 hours.